YuePan2018/CRM-system-with-SSM/README.md

-# CRM-system-with-SSM
+CRM-system-with-SSM
+===
 # A customer relationship management system done by Spring + Spring MVC + MyBatis

+1. MyBatis
-1. MyBatis: one operation: insert a customer
+    one operation: insert a customer